 Influences on accounting regulation

 Financial reporting is a complex issue.
-This unit looks at the historical development of financial regulation and reporting across Europe and the world.
+This free course, Influences on accounting regulation, looks at the historical development of financial regulation and reporting across Europe and the world.
 You will also examine how both Anglo-Saxon and 'commercial code' accounting have expanded to become the two main accounting systems used today.

 - apply the theories of accounting development to new situations.